Travel Agency Main Agreement

 without recourse to compensation or reimbursement from the Airline;

 c. effect and maintain, at your own cost and at least for the life of this Agreement, insurance sufficient to meet requirements set out in this clause.
 This cover shall, at minimum, include Public and Products Liability Insurance and Professional Indemnity Insurance (also known as “Errors and Omissions” insurance).
-You shall provide, upon Commencement of this Agreement and at each insurance renewal (as well as upon reasonable request from Virgin Australia) copies of certificates of currency evidencing same;
+You shall provide, upon request copies of certificates of currency evidencing same;

 d. are solely responsible for any publicity or promotional costs related to this Agreement unless otherwise agreed in writing by us;